Vienna Arsenal

 The Arsenal is a former military complex of buildings in the south-east of Vienna in the third district.

 Several brick buildings in a rectangle layout make up the complex which is located on a bank south of the Landstraßer Gürtel.
-It is the most distinguished building group of Romantic historicism in Vienna and has been constructed in Italian-medieval and Byzantine-Islamic style.
-Essentially the complex is still preserved in its original form, merely a few workshop buildings within the courtyard were replaced.
+It is the most distinguished building group of Romantic historicism in Vienna and was constructed in Italian-medieval and Byzantine-Islamic style.
+Essentially the complex is still preserved in its original form; only a few workshop buildings within the courtyard have been replaced.

 History

 The complex was built in the aftermath of the March Revolution 1848, between 1848 and 1856, and was the first of three buildings which replaced the old city fortifications.
-The area was split into sectors where construction was supervised by the architects Carl Roesner, Antonius Pius de Riegel, August Sicard von Sicardsburg, Eduard van der Nüll, Theophil von Hansen and Ludwig Förster.
+The area was split into sectors where construction was supervised by the architects Carl Roesner, Anton Pius Riegel, August Sicard von Sicardsburg, Eduard van der Nüll, Theophil von Hansen and Ludwig Förster.
 The master builder was Leopold Mayr.
 The Heeresgeschichtliches Museum took until 1891 to finish.
 In the aftermath there were multiple expansions.
 During the First World War the complex served as a barracks and armoury.

 The Arsenal was not always part of the Third District; from its construction until 1938 it belonged to Favoriten.

-When Vienna was reorganized to form a new Reichsgau in Nazi Germany, inner city borders were reassigned and the Arsenal as well as the area south of it became part of Landstraße.
+After the Anschluss in 1938, Vienna was reorganized to form a new Reichsgau in Nazi Germany.
+Inner city borders were reassigned and the Arsenal as well as the area south of it became part of Landstraße.

 In 1945 the Arsenal was heavily damaged by bombing, however after the war most it was rebuilt into its original form.
 In the following years, several new constructions, primarily in the south, were undertaken, such as the workshops for the State Theatres (1959 until 1963) and the rehearsal stage for the Burgtheater in the 1990s.
 From 1961 until 1963 the Fernmeldezentralamt and 1973 buildings for the Post- und Telegraphendirektion für Wien, Niederösterreich und das Burgenland (Mail and Telegraph Authority for Vienna, Lower Austria and Burgenland), today the Technologiezentrum Arsenal (Technology Centre Arsenal) of the Telekom Austria) with the 150-metre high Funkturm Arsenal.

 The Österreichisches Forschungs- und Prüfzentrum Arsenal (Austrian Research and Testing Centre Arsenal), today Arsenal Research, was located in the complex.
 A small part of the complex is still being used by the Austrian army as a barracks.
 Furthermore, the Zentraldesinfektionsanstalt (central disinfection facility) of Vienna is located there.

 Part of the Arsenal now contains housing.